Undergraduate or graduate

 The country to which an individual acknowledges citizenship.
 Country of citizenship is not the same as country of permanent residence.

-New freshmen: students enrolled in college for the first time as freshmen
+New first-year / freshmen: students enrolled in college for the first time as first-year students

-Other freshmen: students who have been enrolled in college at the freshman level in the past and who are still freshmen based on their earned credits
+Other first-year / freshmen: students who have been enrolled in college at the first-year level in the past and who are still first-year students based on their earned credits

 Sophomores: 30 - 59.9 credits